-A. The investment return factors on non-hedging assets underlying the DCS should be reasonably based on actual investment experience, net of default costs, of the assets supporting the policy block as stated in the beginning of 3.4.1(a).
-For the hedge assets, where the return assumption is sensitive to business or economic cycles, Section 3.4.1(a) of the ASOP states that the actuary should consider characteristics of the underlying index and an appropriate time frame commensurate with such cycles and the characteristics of the underlying index in determining recent actual experience.
+A. As stated in the beginning of section 3.4.1(a) of the ASOP, the investment return factors on non-hedging assets underlying the DCS should be reasonably based on actual investment experience, net of default costs, of the assets supporting the policy block.
+For any hedge assets in a hedging program for indexed based interest or indexed credits, where the return assumption is sensitive to business or economic cycles, section 3.4.1(a) of the ASOP states that the actuary should consider characteristics of the underlying index and an appropriate time frame commensurate with such cycles in determining recent actual experience.
 Hedge costs may be highly sensitive to business or economic cycles as well.
-Most actuaries, in determining the hedge costs used in the self- and lapse-support tests, reflect the actual hedge costs supporting the index linked product features.
-Most actuaries would give recognition to recent market conditions.
+Many actuaries, in determining the hedge costs used in the self- and lapsesupport tests, reflect the actual hedge costs supporting the index linked product features.
+Many actuaries would give recognition to recent market conditions.
 Some actuaries also take into account long-term hedge costs that would be considered reasonable over the testing period.
-As per Section 3.4.1 of the ASOP, hedge cost assumptions cannot be assumed to improve beyond the effective date of the illustrated scale.
-On the other hand, if deterioration of the hedge cost assumptions are allowable.
+As per section 3.4.1 of the ASOP, hedge cost assumptions cannot be assumed to improve beyond the effective date of the illustrated scale.
+On the other hand, if deterioration of the hedge cost assumptions are expected, less favorable assumptions are allowable.

 Some actuaries may use a simplified approach if the hedge is assumed to essentially match the product index-linked crediting.
 Investment returns from the hedge assets would offset the index-linked interest crediting that the hedge assets are intended to hedge.
 Therefore, the investment return would be the combination of the hedge return and the return on the other assets.
+These investment returns would then be subject to the limits in Section 5 of the AGs.

-As required by Section 3.10 of the ASOP, the actuary should document the description and rationale for the assumptions.
+As required by section 3.10 of the ASOP, the actuary should document the description and rationale for the assumptions.

-Q 4.26: Can gains from mid-year surrenders be included in the investment return assumption when performing the self- and lapse-support tests?
+Q 4.25: Can excess investment gains from policies lapsing prior to receipt of the index credit be included in the investment return assumption when performing the self- and lapse-support tests?